ameli/manylinux-cuda/README.rst

 Other CUDA Versions
 ===================

-To request a docker image with for a specific CUDA version, feel free to create a `GitHub issues <https://github.com/ameli/manylinux-cuda/issues>`_.
+To request a docker image for a specific CUDA version, feel free to create a `GitHub issue <https://github.com/ameli/manylinux-cuda/issues>`_.

 License
 =======